sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xz</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : LZMA compression utilities
+Short desc    : LZMA compression utilities
 URL          : https://tukaani.org/xz/
-Лицензия     : GPLv2+ and Public Domain
+License      : GPLv2+ and Public Domain
-Описание     : XZ Utils are an attempt to make LZMA compression easy to use on free (as in
+Descript     : XZ Utils are an attempt to make LZMA compression easy to use on free (as in
              : freedom) operating systems.
 This is achieved by providing tools and libraries
              : which are similar to use than the equivalents of the most popular existing
              : compression algorithms.